Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

-As this cost function indicates, the final contrast depends on not only the DM commands, $u_k$, but also the estimation accuracy, $\mbox{Tr}(P_{k-1, j})$, and the model uncertainties, $W$.
-Minimizing the first four terms of the cost function over $u_k$ defines the wavefront controller, while minimizing the trace of the estimation covariance matrix over $\hat{x}_{k-1}$ defines the wavefront estimator.
-In addition, system identification or adaptive control can be used to reduce the model uncertainties, $\mbox{Tr}(W) = \|\Delta G\|_F^2$, which also improves the final achievable contrast from the wavefront correction.
+$S_k$ is eliminated in the optimization because it is a constant covariance matrix.
+As this cost function indicates, the final contrast depends on not only the DM commands, $u_k$, but also the estimation accuracy, $\mbox{Tr}(P_{k-1, j})$, and the Jacobian uncertainties, $W$.
+Minimizing the first four terms of the cost function over $u_k$ defines the wavefront controller, while minimizing the trace of the estimation covariance matrix, $\mbox{Tr}(P_{k-1, j})$, over $\hat{x}_{k-1}$ defines the wavefront estimator.
+In addition, system identification or classical model calibration can be used to reduce the model uncertainties, $\mbox{Tr}(W) = \|\Delta G\|_F^2$, which also improves the final achievable contrast from the wavefront correction.

 By definition, the entries of the regularization matrix are